Methylene Blue Stacks

 Mechanism

 CoQ10 shuttles electrons from Complex I/II to Complex III in the ETC. MB can bypass damaged complexes entirely.
-Complementary mechanisms — CoQ10 optimizes normal function, MB provides backup.[7]
+Complementary mechanisms — CoQ10 supports normal function, MB provides backup.[7]

 Evidence Level